faidfadjri/gostart/README.md

 # GoStart 🚀

-gostart is a mini code generator that you can used for creating clean structure for your Go Project such as usecases,repositories, handlers etc
+GoStart is a mini code generator that you can used for creating clean structure by implement Hexagonal Clean Architecture for your Go Project such as usecases,repositories, handlers etc

 ## Project Structure